 - Changing economic conditions over the Phase III period may not support the pace of investment estimated in the Phase III Plan, and slow the pace of mass market penetration; - New or redesigned programs proposed herein will not have a historical basis for participation rates and other factors included in the model.
-This may cause installation rates to be lower than modeled, particularly in the early years; - New proposed programs may not provide adequate incentives to achieve targeted participants' penetration rates and energy/demand savings; - The Company's rates may not induce customer interest in pursuing energy efficiency projects and the Company may not be able to provide a greater incentive, given the spending caps to which it must adhere; - Updates to the TRM or evaluation results may reduce the savings projections for the programs and measures; - Goals for Act 129 low-income savings and LIURP participation may prove to be more aggressive than programs and/or delivery infrastructure are capable of delivering in the Company's service territory; - Acquisition costs associated with the Phase III Plan may exceed the estimates assumed for the Company and restrict the Company's ability to implement certain programs and measures or adjust incentives for certain programs and measures; and - Adherence to the Commission's procedural timeline will be critical.
-Deviations not only could impact the Company's ability to comply with the Commission's 2015 Implementation Order, but could also cause the loss of momentum gained during the implementation of the Phase II Plan.
+This may cause installation rates to be lower than modeled, particularly in the early years; - New proposed programs may not provide adequate incentives to achieve targeted participants' penetration rates and energy/demand savings; - The Company's rates may not induce customer interest in pursuing energy efficiency projects and the Company may not be able to provide a greater incentive, given the spending caps to which it must adhere; - Updates to the TRM or evaluation results may reduce the savings projections for the programs and measures; - Goals for Act 129 low-income savings and LIURP participation may prove to be more aggressive than programs and/or delivery infrastructure are capable of delivering in the Company's service territory; - Acquisition costs associated with the Phase III Plan may exceed the estimates assumed for the Company and restrict the Company's ability to implement certain programs and measures or adjust incentives for certain programs and measures; - As acknowledged by the Commission in its 2015 Implementation Order (at page 21), potential changes to PJM demand response programs during the Phase III Period, such as modifications required by the appeal of FERC Order 745 to the U. S. Supreme Court or through changes in capacity markets or auctions, could pose material uncertainty and risk related to the Company's ability to achieve the Phase III demand response program requirements; and - Adherence to the Commission's procedural timeline will be critical.
+Deviations not only could impact the Company's ability to comply with the Commission's 2015